 An image immerses the user immediately into the topic, sets the mood, and helps to convey the essence of the text.

 The right image will help to increase the number of content views and email clicks, as well as affect the conversion rate.
-A low-quality photo, obsolete vector, or ill-sorted image can take a toll on the user’s trust in the brand and on the email in particular.
+A low-quality photo, obsolete vector, or ill-sorted image can take a toll on the user’s trust in the brand and in the email in particular.
+Additionally, regularly using an SPF record checker can ensure that your email sender authentication is properly configured, helping to maintain trust and security in your email communications.

 If you want to use pictures or photos in your emails, know this: people are tired of generic photos and illustrations that have no meaning.